troglobit/mtools/README-msend.txt

 	-p	Specify the UDP port number used by the multicast group.

+	-join	Specify that the sender joins the multicast group.

 	-t	Specify the ttl value in the message.
 The default value is 1.

 	-i	Specify the IP address of the interface to be used to send the